 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet for certain tests.

-- Key personal information, including recent life changes, such as a new sexual partner, and whether you've had previous urinary tract or kidney infections
+- Key personal information, including recent life changes, such as a new sex partner, and past medical history.

-For kidney infection, questions to ask your doctor include:
+For kidney infection, questions to ask your health care provider include: